Afcon: Blow for Harambee Stars as defender Brian Mandela is ruled out | Goal.com

 Afcon: Blow for Harambee Stars as defender Brian Mandela is ruled out

-Harambee Stars defender Brian Mandela will miss the Africa Cup of Nations tournament in Egypt.
+Harambee Stars defender Brian Mandela will miss the Africa Cup of Nations finals in Egypt.

-The Maritzburg United F.C. star injured his knee in Stars’ training session on Monday and will thus not be available for the competition that kicks off on June 21.
+The Maritzburg United player injured his knee in during a club training session on Monday and will thus not be available for the competition which kicks off on June 21.

 “Brian (Mandela) got injured in training.
 He is one of our key players and will not be available for Afcon.
-We will need to find a solution,” coach Sébastien Migné told reporters in France.
+We will need to find a solution,” coach Sébastien Migné told reporters from Kenya's training camp in France.

 “It is not good for us and for him as well.
 Musa Mohamed also picked up a knock (in Harambee Stars’ friendly match against Madagascar).
 We cannot take a risk with him against DR Congo but he could be available for Afcon.”